Copyright (c) 2014 The University of Manchester

 return removable_coords

-[docs] def unreachable_outgoing_local_chips(self):
+[docs]

 """

-Detects chips that can not reach any of their LOCAL neighbours
+Detects chips that can not reach any of their *local* neighbours.

-Current implementation does NOT deal with group of unreachable chips
+Current implementation does *not* deal with group of unreachable chips.

 :return: List (hopefully empty) if the (x,y) coordinates of